Son of man (Judaism): Story of Haninah ben Dosa

-When it bites the son of man (בר נשא : [bar nasha']), if the son of man (בר נשא : [bar nasha']) reaches the water first, then snake dies; and if the snake reaches the water first, the son of man (בר נשא : [bar nasha']) dies.

 "Ḥanina never permitted anything to turn him from his devotions.
 Once, while thus engaged, a lizard bit him, but he did not interrupt his prayers.
 To his disciples' anxious inquiries he answered that he had been so preoccupied in prayer as not even to feel the bite.
 When the people found the reptile, dead, they exclaimed, "Woe to the man whom a lizard bites, and woe to the lizard that bites R. Ḥanina b.
 Dosa!"
 His wonderful escape is accounted for by the assertion that the result of a lizard's bite depends upon which reaches water first, the man or the lizard; if the former, the latter dies; if the latter, the former dies.
 In Ḥanina's case a spring miraculously opened under his very feet (Yer.
 Ber. v.
 9a).
 The Babylonian Gemara (Ber.
 33a) has a different version of this miracle."